Crystal Fighters: 2013

 The band announced a set of tour dates planned for May 2013, covering shows in the UK, Europe and North America including a homecoming show at London's Brixton Academy in November 2013.
 They performed a string of 6 European shows in May 2013, all of them being sold out in advance, then toured North America in June with Portugal.
 The Man.

-Gigwise claimed they are "the best festival band on the entire planet" after seeing their energetic performance at Optimus Alive festival in Lisbon, Portugal in July 2013.
+Gigwise claimed they are "the best festival band on the entire planet" after seeing their performance at Optimus Alive festival in Lisbon, Portugal in July 2013.

 On Tuesday 14 May 2013 The Guardian announced Crystal Fighters plans to hold a "cave rave" in the heart of the Basque countryside on 29 August 2013.
 The Cave Rave event took place on 29 August at Zugarramurdi cave outside San Sebastian.
 Support came from Belako and Wilhelm & The Dancing Animals.
 Newspaper El País described the Cave Rave as a "comprehensive review of their two albums", delivering "cathartic moments of communion with the faithful from San Sebastian."

 Crystal Fighters closed their 2013 worldwide tour with another set of North American and European shows, including a sold-out concert at the Brixton Academy on 22 November.

 2014

-Crystal Fighters started 2014 with a 7 date Australian tour, with notable performances including Falls Festival, Field Day Festival and Southbound Festival.
-The band then returned to Spain in May 2014, playing 8 shows supported by Is Tropical, and embarked upon a worldwide tour covering North America, Europe and South Africa.
+Crystal Fighters started 2014 with a 7 date Australian tour, with performances including Falls Festival, Field Day Festival and Southbound Festival.
+The band returned to Spain in May 2014, playing 8 shows supported by Is Tropical, and embarked upon a worldwide tour covering North America, Europe and South Africa.

 The North America tour kicked off on 23 May 2014 with Sasquatch Festival, followed by 4 US shows in El Paso, San Diego, San Francisco and Los Angeles.
 The band closed their North American tour with two Mexican shows in Guadalajara and Mexico City.

 On 27 June 2014, Crystal Fighters performed once again at Glastonbury, this time on the John Peel stage.
 The full concert was recorded and broadcast via the BBC iPlayer.
 On 18 July, the band performed a set at Latitude Festival on the Obelisk Arena stage.

 Crystal Fighters finished 2014 by playing Atlantico Festival in Rome, Italy on 29 October.

 2015

-During the Summer of 2015, Crystal Fighters played a number of festivals throughout Europe including sets at Benicassim Festival, Lollapalooza, Gurten Festival, Super Bock Super Rock Festival, Stuttgart Festival and Santander Music Festival well as performing headlining slots at Somersault Festival and Dcode Festival alongside the likes of Foals, Suede & Sam Smith.
+During the Summer of 2015, Crystal Fighters played a number of festivals throughout Europe including sets at Festival Internacional de Benicàssiml, Lollapalooza, Gurtenfestival, Super Bock Super Rock, Stuttgart Festival and Santander Music Festival well as performing headlining slots at Somersault Festival and Dcode Festival.

 2016

 In January it was announced that Crystal Fighters will be headlining Arenal Sound Festival in Burriana (Castellón), Spain.
-Alongside Two Door Cinema Club, Steve Aoki and The 1975.
 They also confirmed on 2 March that they would be embarking on a tour across North America from April through to march, playing a number of live shows and festivals, including Coachella.

 The band embarked on a world tour from July until November 2016.

-Crystal Fighters's third album 'Everything Is My Family' was released on 21 October 2016.